Jenelle Evans Reportedly Refusing To Attend ‘Teen Mom 2’ Reunion

 As of now, the plan is not to address why Jenelle Evans won’t be at the Teen Mom 2 reunion, but to have host Dr. Drew Pinsky reveal that she was unable to come.
 However, Jenelle will get to speak out during the filming.
 The reality star is reportedly set to Skype in and chat with Dr. Drew, much like Amber Portwood did during the most recent Teen Mom OG reunion due to her inability to travel because of her pregnancy.

 Meanwhile, Teen Mom 2 producers and crew are reportedly taking extra precautions to keep the cast happy and calm during the upcoming reunion.
 As many fans know, the previous reunion was filled with drama when all of the girls were forced to be in the same area together before heading out on stage.

 The close quarters wasn’t helpful for Kailyn Lowry and Briana DeJesus, who were in the middle of a feud over the fact that Kail’s ex-husband had started dating Briana.
-Things got out of hand, and production reportedly decided to keep the girls separated this time around in order to avoid possibly physical altercations.
+Things got out of hand, and production reportedly decided to keep the girls separated this time around in order to avoid possible physical altercations.

 Meanwhile, while Jenelle Evans won’t be at the Teen Mom 2 reunion, her mother, Barbara Evans, will attend.
-One of Jenelle’s baby daddies, Nathan Griffith, will also be there.
-Kailyn Lowry will have two of her baby daddies there as well, Javi Marroquin and Jo Rivera, while Leah Messer’s exes, Corey Simms and Jeremy Calvert will not make appearances.
+One of Jenelle’s exes, Nathan Griffith, will also be there.
+Kailyn Lowry will have two of her children’s fathers there as well, Javi Marroquin and Jo Rivera, while Leah Messer’s exes, Corey Simms and Jeremy Calvert, will not make appearances.

 Teen Mom 2 is currently airing Monday nights at 9 p.m. on MTV.